Send the link below via email or IMCopy

 Identification & Program Recommendations, Continued

-As an additional protection, students in grades 2-12 who score fluent on an OLPT are also given a nationally norm-referenced test (approved by the state) such as the ITBS (Iowa Test of Basic Skills) to determine academic readiness.
+For additional data to drive instruction and support, students in grades 2-12 are also given a nationally norm-referenced test, the ITBS (Iowa Test of Basic Skills), to determine academic readiness.
+The ITBS is no longer just for students who scored fluent on the WMLS.

 Our LPAC Beliefs: